Registrar Home | Registrar Search:

 Undergrad (Spring)

 Computational techniques and applications of mathematics to prepare students for a materials science and engineering curriculum.
-Students study computation/visualization and math techniques and apply them with symbolic algebra software (Mathematica).
+Students study and apply computation/visualization and math techniques.
 They code and visualize topics from symmetry and structure of materials and thermodynamics.
 Topics include symmetry and geometric transformations using linear algebra, review of calculus of several variables, numerical solutions to differential equations, tensor transformations, eigensystems, quadratic forms, and random walks.
-Supports concurrent material in 3.020.

 3.030 Microstructural Evolution in Materials